How to Master Difficult Conversations

 3) Understand How This Affects Identity

-One of my hard conversations was with a long-time mentor whom I had worked with for years.
+One of my hardest conversations was with a long-time mentor whom I had worked with for years.
 He had successively progressed in his career and had given me opportunities to advance along with him.
 When an incredible offer came from another company, I couldn’t pass it up, but I dreaded telling him my decision.
 I feared that this supportive boss would somehow see me as ungrateful or someone who would abandon a friend.
 But identifying it and naming it in that conversation took away the power of that fear.

-4) Tactics, Tips and Timing
+4) Tactics, Tips, and Timing

 Keep in mind that if you tackle the big question of “How am I contributing to this?” and you can see ways that you have contributed to the problem, it may not help to talk about it.
 You should just do something different and stop contributing to the problem.